noahehall/theBookOfNoah/0current/security/auth.md

 - OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information

+  - provides a rigid structure to the oauth2 framework
+  - ^ structured JWTs and specific extensions

   - provides structure to a user profile and selective share elements within the profile

+## Oauth 2.0

+- key elements
+  - access & refresh tokens
+  - authorization & token endpoints
+  - grant types (there are more)
+    - authorization code
+    - implicit
+    - resource owner passwords
+    - client credentials

+## OpenID Connect

+- the most widely used oauth2.0 extension (many folks will think its distinct from oauth2)
+- primary use case are SSO & profile sharing
+- simplifies creation of user accounts (if you trust the issuer of the ID token)

+- key elements
+  - +oauth2.0 key elements
+  - ID tokens: must be a JWT with properties & naming convetions
+    - is usually the user profile info
+  - userinfo endpoints: for retrieving user info, generally contains the same info in the ID token
+  - grant types (subset of oauth2)
+    - authorization code
+    - implicit